leighlawhon/leighlawhon.github.io/_drafts/2024-01-31-project_based_organic_learning.markdown

 ---

 ## Background
-I have always believed in "perspective learning."
+I have always believed in Project-Based learning.
 Since my first coding endeavour with Python/Django I learned quickly that not all tutorials are up to date or explain every aspect well.
 I also am a believer and build my courses around "project-based learning," and prefer to build a project as I learn so that I can translate the concepts I learn into tangible products.

 Jump into a course, every one starts from a different starting point